 From the Bath Lane subway (where a precarious footpath joins us), more gardens were taken up, although four properties (located on The Esplanade, the predecessor to Deanes Park Road) were lost at the Delme junction.

 The Delme flyover was retrofitted in June 1985, at a cost of £2.8m.
-It is a 140m long, three-span, post-tensioned concrete bridge.
+It is a 140 metre long, three-span, post-tensioned concrete bridge.
 Before it, the two carriageways simply pulled apart, and dropped down steeply to form the slip roads.
-It was another one in the Gosport improvements package.
+It was another one from the Gosport improvements package.

 J11 Spur and Pinks Hill